ONSdigital/rm-comms-template-service/API.md

 ## Get a template by classifiers

-* `GET /templates` will return a communications templates which matches the classifiers, these are passed in the request json.
+* `GET /templates` will return a communications template which matches the classifiers, these are passed in the request json.

 Example Response
 ```json